 Use the Section Cut Effects and Section Poche Effects sections to manage the default colors of faces, lines and the poché effect when the Section Plane tool is used.

-Manage the display style of edges.
+Manage the display style of all edges in the model.

 Contrast affects how visible all edges are.
 A value of 0 would make the edges effectively invisible.
 The default value is 60.